 Immediately go back and skim the excess off using the joint knife held at about 30°.
 Make parallel strokes across the area, returning the collected mud to the pan between each stroke.
 Ignore any ridges left by the knife edge, you can remove them in the next step.
 Let the mud set for 30 minutes or until it is hard.

 Apply a Second Skim Coat of Joint Compound

-Scrape off any ridges or other roughness in the surface using the joint knife and then skim coat the repair area again.
+Scrape off any ridges or other roughness in the surface using the joint knife in an upward stroke and then skim coat the repair area again.
 Apply the mud stroking in the opposite direction from the previous coat.
 If you used horizontal strokes last time, use vertical strokes with this application.
 Reverse skimming like this with each coat will help create a level surface and eliminate any ripples or bulging.

 To make sanding easier and produce a smoother surface, the last skim coat can be done with ready-mixed joint compound.
-Allow the final coat of mud to set and dry completely before trying to sand it.
+Allow the final coat to set and dry completely before trying to sand it.

 Sand and Touch Up the Paint

 Sand the dry joint compound lightly with 120 sandpaper.
 Start on one side of the patch and sand in wide arching strokes to gradually smooth out imperfections.
 Be careful not to remove too much compound around the edges.
 Sand lightly to feather a smooth transition between the two surfaces.

 Brush all dust from the surface and lightly wipe with a damp rag before priming and painting.
 If you are using flat latex finish paint, you can use it to prime the repair.
 If you are using semi-gloss or other shiny paint, prime with flat latex or a latex primer first.